A p-adic Eisenstein measure for vector-weight automorphic forms: Introduction

 Section \ref{diffopssection} discusses differential operators that are necessary for comparing the values of certain $\ci$-automorphic forms and certain $\padic$-automorphic forms.
-These differential operators are closely related to the differential operators discussed in \cite{EDiffOps}.
+These differential operators are closely related to the differential operators discussed in \cite[Sections 8 and 9]{EDiffOps}.
 Note that because we work with vector-weight automorphic forms, and not just scalar-weight automorphic forms, in this paper, we need more differential operators than we did in \cite{AppToSHL}, which handled only the case of scalar-weight automorphic forms.

-Section \ref{emeasuresection}, as noted above, contains the main results of the paper, namely the construction of a $p$-adic Eisenstein measure and the $p$-adic interpolation of special values of certain automorphic forms.
+Section \ref{emeasuresection} contains the main results of the paper, namely the construction of a $p$-adic Eisenstein measure and the $p$-adic interpolation of values of certain automorphic forms.
+This is the heart of the paper.
 The format of Section \ref{emeasuresection} closely parallels the construction of a $p$-adic Eisenstein measure in \cite[Sections 3.4 and 4.2]{kaCM}.
-We also explain in Remark \ref{rmkapptoshl} precisely how the Eisenstein measure of \cite{AppToSHL} and the Eisenstein measure given in Theorem \ref{emeasurethm} are related.
-Note that for $n\geq 2$, the measure in Theorem \ref{emeasurethm} is on a larger group than the the measure in \cite{AppToSHL}.
+We also explain in Remark \ref{rmkapptoshl} precisely how the Eisenstein measure of \cite[Section 4]{AppToSHL} and the Eisenstein measure given in Theorem \ref{emeasurethm} are related.
+Note that for $n\geq 2$, the measure in Theorem \ref{emeasurethm} is on a larger group than the the measure in \cite[Section 4]{AppToSHL}.
 In order to construct a measure with values in the space of {\it vector}-weight automorphic forms without fixing a partition of $n$, this larger group is necessary.
-(In \cite{AppToSHL}, we had implied that fixing a partition of $n$ is necessary, but it turns out that with this larger group, we do not need to fix a partition of $n$ and can consider a larger class of automorphic forms all at once.)
-We also note that the Eisenstein measures in \cite{emeasurenondefinite} all use this measure as a starting point.
+(The approach in \cite{AppToSHL} relied on a choice of a partition of $n$, but it turns out that with this larger group, we do not need to fix a partition of $n$ and can consider a larger class of automorphic forms all at once.)
+We also note that the construction of the measures in \cite[Section 4]{emeasurenondefinite} uses this measure as a starting point.

-In Section \ref{symplectickatz}, as mentioned above, we comment on how to extend the results of this paper to the case of Siegel modular forms, i.e. automorphic forms on symplectic groups.
-The fact that our presentation in Section \ref{emeasuresection} closely follows the approach in \cite[Sections 3.4 and 4.2]{kaCM} also allows us to recover the Eisenstein measure of \cite{kaCM} with ease in Section \ref{kacmnequals1}.
+In Section \ref{symplectickatz}, we comment on how to extend the results of this paper to the case of Siegel modular forms, i.e. automorphic forms on symplectic groups.
+The fact that our presentation in Section \ref{emeasuresection} closely follows the approach in \cite[Sections 3.4 and 4.2]{kaCM} also allows us to recover the Eisenstein measure of \cite[Definition (4.2.5) and Equation (5.5.7)]{kaCM} with ease in Section \ref{kacmnequals1}.